untra/naivetable/README.md

 NaiveTable uses react 16.8.5 and hooks to create a straightforward functional JSX.Element react component.

-It designed with the Single Responsibility Principle in mind: NaiveTable takes data and renders it as straightforwardly as you tell it to, infering reasonable defaults along the way.

-## Compatibility
+Despite not being written with classes, I kept the [**SOLID principles**](https://en.wikipedia.org/wiki/SOLID) in mind while designing this package:

+_Single Responsibility:_ This package does one thing, and does it well.

+_Open / Close :_ The rendering and behavior of NaiveTable columns can be extended, and the code is open source.

+_Liskov Substitution:_ By rendering arbitrary `DataObjects`, and accepting anonymous functions to return their JSX.Elements allow for "subtype" correctness.

+_Interface Segregation:_ Inputs to the function are minimized to tolerate a bare-minimum, and accept more features as desired.

+_Dependency Inversion:_ Concrete details such as `data` and `headers` are input into higher-level abstractions.

 ## Limitations

 * _It's super dumb._ NaiveTable will render data naively (duh) by using a series of nested divs, and as such is not the most effective solution with large amounts of data.
 While NaiveTable will render more than a thousand rows with ease, more than a hundred and I would recommend a more dynamic table solution with virtual scroll.

-* _It wants consistancy._ NaiveTable likes structured  `Array<T>` of `{ [index: string]: any;}` data shapes.
-While this should be most use cases, this means unstructured data may not be render consistantly.
+* _It wants consistency._ NaiveTable likes structured  `Array<T>` of `{ [index: string]: any;}` data shapes.
+While this should be most use cases, this means unstructured data may not be render consistently.

-* _It will reasonably assume what you meant._ NaiveTable's creator has made some asusmptions about what you want the component to behave like, such as default rendering `any` data values into `<p></p>` tags, defaulting column widths to `auto`, etc. It is not magic, just trying its best to please.
+* _It will reasonably assume what you meant._ NaiveTable's creator has made some assumptions about what you want the component to behave like, such as default rendering `any` data values into `<p></p>` tags, defaulting column widths to `auto`, etc. It is not magic, just trying its best to please.

 # Copyright
 Copyright (c) Samuel Volin 2019.
 License: MIT